MA

 EastLondonLines

-EastLondonLines is an independent news website run by the School of Journalism in the Department of Media and Communications.
-The site runs throughout the year and students on all journalism programmes spend time working on the site, gaining valuable experience and building up their CVs.
-You work under the supervision of School academic and technical staff.
+EastLondonLines is an independent news website run by the journalism team in the Department of Media, Communications and Cultural Studies.
+The site runs throughout most of the year and students on journalism programmes spend time working on the site, gaining valuable experience and building up their CVs.
+Students work in a variety of editing, production and reporting roles under the supervision of academic and technical staff.

-It began in November 2009 as a means of giving students an opportunity to work as professional journalists in a real life environment.
-The area covered by the site is a large, diverse, multi-cultural and vibrant part of London, ranging from inner city Hackney in the North to Croydon on the southern borders of London and provides exciting and varied journalistic challenges.
+It began in November 2009 as a means of giving students an opportunity to work as professional journalists in a real life environment where stories of national and international importance are regularly breaking.
+The area covered by the site is a large, diverse, multi-cultural and vibrant part of east and south London, with a population of more than one million people and ranges from inner city Hackney to Croydon on the southern borders of London and provides exciting and varied journalistic challenges.

 Entry requirements